Nsenene: Distribution and traditional beliefs

 Nsenene (Known also as "Senene").
 This seasonal delicacy has long been known as one of the many totems of Buganda Kingdom of Uganda.
 This species is a delicacy in central and south-western Uganda.
 The insect is also found in South Africa, Malawi, Ivory Coast, Congo, Ghana, Kenya, Burundi, Cameroon, Rwanda, Tanzania, Zimbabwe, Zambia, Madagascar, and Mauritius.
-Traditionally in Uganda, nsenene were collected by children and women.
-They were given to the women's husbands in return for a new gomasi (a traditional dress for women).
-Although the women were made to do the treacherous work of collecting nsenene, they were never allowed to eat them.
-It was believed that women who consume nsenene would bear children with deformed heads like those of a conocephaline bush cricket.
-Nowadays, nsenene are consumed by most women in the areas where this insect is traditionally eaten.
-In Tanzania, among the Haya regions, nsenene is a popular delicacy consumed by men and women of all ages.
+In Uganda, they are particularly associated with the central and southwestern regions, such as Buganda and parts of Masaka.
+The species emerges in swarms during wet seasons, typically around May and November, and has become a highly anticipated seasonal item.
+In Ugandan cultural contexts, nsenene have significant traditional and social associations.
+Among the Baganda people of the Buganda kingdom, nsenene have historically been treated as a cultural delicacy and, in some accounts, formed part of customary practices around relationships and social exchange.
+Traditionally, women and children participated in collecting nsenene during peak seasons, and the insects were offered to men as part of courtship or spousal gift-giving practices.